 Vehicles, trail bikes and mountain bikes are not permitted on the Bibbulmun Track or at any campsite.

 If you ever see any vehicles on the Bibbulmun Track or at any campsite, you are asked to discreetly take note of their registration number, the make, model and colour of the vehicle and the location (be as specific as possible) and report it immediately to the Foundation.
 Whether you collect these details or not, please report the offence to us immediately after your walk.
 Your report contributes to the overall picture for the management of the Bibbulmun Track.

 If you are looking for vehicle based camping, visit the Parks and Wildlife Service camping webpage.

 - Q: Can I walk on the Track but get a soft bed each night?

 Absolutely!
 The Foundation's Walker Friendly Businesses will be happy to accommodate you.
 Check out the list by Service or Track Town.

-However, it is not possible to walk the whole Track this way as on some sections there are several days of walking between permitted access points (look for the red or green car on the Bibbulmun Track maps).
+However, it is not possible to walk the whole Track this way as on some sections there are several days of walking between permitted access points (look for the red car on the Bibbulmun Track maps).